Podiatrist near Thornleigh

 You do not need a referral to see a podiatrist.
 You can make an appointment directly online or by contacting our clinic.

-Yes, you will receive treatment.
-We emphasise your health and quality of life and work to get you back on your feet as soon as we can.
+Yes.
+We value your health and quality of life and aim to get you back on your feet as soon as possible.

 At Foot and Leg Pain Centre, we aim to address all of your foot and leg concerns.
 Regardless of your age or lifestyle, you deserve the physical freedom that podiatry treatment can provide.
 Our goal is to restore your physical freedom and get you back on your feet as quickly and safely as possible.
 To begin, book your initial assessment.